Anastasis-K/KtimApp/README.md

 1. Prepare your environment by setting up the directory structure and downloading ChromeDriver.

-2. Modify the kaek variable in the script or use the list of KAEKs to process multiple KAEKs.

-3. Run the script:
+2. Run the script:

 python ktim_app.py

+3. Input the kaek variable.

 Example